emv6/RegionalAnalysis/README.md

 [AGRvate](https://github.com/VishnuRaghuram94/AgrVATE) was used to identify each genomes *agr* type.
 A conda environment was created then the contig fasta files was used as input for AGRvate.

 ## Calculating Statistical Significance Antimicrobial Resistance, Teat Spray Type and Application
-Python script was used to calculate if genes were statistically significant (StatisticallySignficanceGenes.py) using Chi-Square/Fisher's Exact based on presence/absence data of each detected gene in human and bovine hosts.
+Python script was used to calculate if genes were statistically significant (StatisticallySignficanceGenes.py) using Chi-Square/Fisher's Exact based on presence/absence data of each detected gene in 310 bovine *S. aureus* isolates